Michellecueva/ios-unit-1-review-lab/README.md

     }
 }

-let fred = Giant(name: "Fred", weight: 340.0, homePlanet: "Earth")
+let fred = Giant(name: "Fred", weight: 340.0, homePlanet: "Earth") - this can be let cuz its a class

 fred.name = "Brick"
 fred.weight = 999.2